-What appeals to me about South American artists is often the combination of a beautiful mixture of native and Spanish culture.
+What appeals to me about latin American artists is often the combination of a beautiful mixture of native and Spanish culture.
 These influences are delivered with narrative style in ways that remind me of protest art, graffiti, classic storytelling & graphic novels that I think is true mastery.

 So how could I not share some of my absolute favourite artists and their work.
 Please follow these printmakers on instagram, buy their work and support them however you can.
 No matter what’s going on in the world, we need people like these to keep making art and reflecting back the world we live in.
 Much respect!!